juicyslew/WayOfTheCard/README.md

-# Ussage#
+## Usage ##
 	1. run Game.py in the command line
 	2. Options for Arena mode and Random rule generation will appear
 	3. It will ask to confirm randomly generated player names.
-	4. The Game field will appear in a seperate window.
+	4. The Game field will appear in a separate window.
-	5. go through your turns in the command line to move the cards around the feild
+	5. go through your turns in the command line to move the cards around the field
 	6. to close, press control+c in the command line.

-#License#
+## License ##

 	Copyright (c) 2017 Miranda J. McMillen Nichlos C. Sherman Nathan J. Sampo, William N. Derksen, and Jeremy C. Ryan